mtaruno/Vnomics/README.md

 - please ignore cells relevant to hyperopt, if MLOps is not in your library (usually they will be the first five cells in each autoencoder section)
 	For example, the run_dense(n) function requires hyperopt to run.
 These functions are for hyperparameter tuning.
 We have already saved the output from MLflow.
 Please feel free to just run the training.
 - The data files involved are “vehicle_list.csv” and “X_tsf_window_20_comprehensive_label.csv”.
-- please feel free to email lye11@u.rochester.edu if you have any other problems running the code.

 ### Additional information: